- The battery terminals are loose or corroded ("Weekly checks").

 - High engine operating temperature (Section 2).

-- Faulty fuel cut-off valve on the pump - diesel models (Section FOR).
+- The fuel shut-off valve on the pump is faulty - diesel models (Section FOR).

-- Leakage through the exhaust manifold gasket or exhaust pipe coupling
+- Leaking exhaust manifold gasket or downpipe coupling

-- Worn valve train or camshaft (Section 1).
+- The valve mechanism or camshaft is worn out (Section 1).

 - Damage to auxiliary components (water pump, generator, etc.)